AzeemHadzrie/iptv-asia/README.md

 - IPTVnator (first supported app!)
 - MyIPTVPlayer (works but EPG limited to 1, just use only 1 or something)
 - Kodi (sorta)

+## FAQ (WIP)

+### What is internet protocol television and how is it made?

+It is the delivery of television content over the IP networks, the playlist was mainly used for other Asian channels plus with International channels.